xylous/grzegorz/doc/anki-integration.md

 you may create [an Anki](https//apps.ankiweb.net) deck with them as flashcards.

 You can use the `makedeck` subcommand to do just that.
-If your minimal pairs file is called `minpairs.json`, and you wanted to put the Anki deck package file at `anki-minpairs.apkg`, then you'd simply run:
+If your minimal pairs file is called `minpairs.txt`, and you wanted to put the Anki deck package file at `anki-minpairs.apkg`, then you'd simply run:

 ```
-makedeck minpairs.json anki-minpairs.apkg
+makedeck minpairs.txt anki-minpairs.apkg
 ```

 Unfortunately, **the flashcards have no audio**.
 This is not because I haven't